RyaraSUKI/sugarcube-2-modloader-origin/docs/core/methods.md

 <!-- *********************************************************************** -->

-### `<jQuery>.ariaClick([options ,] handler)` → *`jQuery` object* {#methods-jquery-prototype-method-ariaclick}
+### `<jQuery>.ariaClick([options ,] handler)` → `jQuery` {#methods-jquery-prototype-method-ariaclick}

 Makes the target element(s) WAI-ARIA-compatible clickables—meaning that various accessibility attributes are set and, in addition to mouse clicks, enter/return and spacebar key presses also activate them.
-Returns a reference to the current `jQuery` object for chaining.
+Returns a reference to the current `jQuery` instance for chaining.

 #### History: